Mexico's Foreign Minister Cites 'Facts' After Trump Slams Mexico Over Migration

 "Family integrity," Videgaray was quoted saying in Washington, "is a basic human right."

 In that trip, Videgaray met with President Trump's senior adviser Jared Kushner — who just weeks ago was in Mexico to visit President Enrique Peña Nieto.
-Videgaray also spoke with two officials who have since left the White House: former National Security Adviser H.R.
-McMaster, and economic adviser Gary Cohn.
+Videgaray also spoke with two officials who have since left the White House: former national security adviser H.R.
+McMaster and economic adviser Gary Cohn.

-Trump returned to the issue on Monday morning — but the U.S. president also shifted his angle of attack.
+Trump returned to the issue on Monday morning, but the U.S. president also shifted his angle of attack.

-Trump again sounded the "caravan" alarm — but he did so in a tweet whose syntax seemed to wander as it pivoted from earlier complaints over conditions in Mexico to blaming problems in the U.S. for the situation.
+Trump again sounded the "caravan" alarm, but he did so in a tweet whose syntax seemed to wander as it pivoted from earlier complaints over conditions in Mexico to blaming problems in the U.S. for the situation.

 After saying Mexico "has the absolute power" to act, Trump said that America's southern neighbor can do so "because their border laws work," while the U.S. "has no effective border laws."

-Trump then launched into attacks on familiar targets: Congress, Democrats, and the Deferred Action for Childhood Arrivals program — urging, "Act now Congress, our country is being stolen!"
+Trump then launched into attacks on familiar targets: Congress, Democrats and the Deferred Action for Childhood Arrivals program — urging, "Act now Congress, our country is being stolen!"

 ...Congress must immediately pass Border Legislation, use Nuclear Option if necessary, to stop the massive inflow of Drugs and People.
 Border Patrol Agents (and ICE) are GREAT, but the weak Dem laws don’t allow them to do their job.
 Act now Congress, our country is being stolen!— Donald J. Trump (@realDonaldTrump) April 2, 2018